Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

     * No need to prevent default

 ---
-An alternative to listening on the form submit event is to listen on the click event of the submit button.
-The advantage of doing that is you don't have to prevent default.
+Why did we use the `submit` event of the form?
+Wouldn't it suffice to listen for `click` events on the submit button?

+The advantage listening for submit button clicks is you don't have to `preventDefault()`.
 The disadvantage of that is it doesn't handle hitting in a text input ENTER to submit.
 ***************************************************************